nosenseworrying/xmlsoccer/README.md

 Example Use:

 XmlSoccer Api GetAllLeagues
 (You must have an API Key and know which type to use.
-Currently there are two types Xmlsoccer::DEMO and Xmlsoccer::FULL)
+Currently there are two types XmlSoccer::DEMO and XmlSoccer::FULL)

-	xmlsoccer_client = Xmlsoccer::RequestManager.new(api_key: 'Api_key', api_type:'Api_Type')
+	xmlsoccer_client = XmlSoccer::RequestManager.new(api_key: 'Api_key', api_type:'Api_Type')

 	leagues = xmlsoccer_client.get_all_leagues